 HVAC service manager, $71,176 average salary

-HVAC technicians are needed across the country, but even more so in Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the most HVAC workers and are experiencing explosive construction growth.
+HVAC technicians are needed across the United States, but even more so in Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states employ the greatest number of HVAC workers and are dealing with explosive construction growth.
 Here’s why:

 • California: Wildfires, transportation, energy and utility updates.